-The Academy has strong collaborative links with schools which form part of the Honiton Learning Community.
+The Academy has strong collaborative links with schools which form part of the Honiton Learning Community of which the Principal is a Director.

-There are no related parties which either control or significantly influence the decisions and operations of Honiton Littletown Primary Academy Trust.
 There are no sponsors, but there is a Parent Teacher Association associated with the Academy.

 The Academy is associated with the Devon Primary School Centred Initial Teacher Training (DPSCITT).